Holocephali: Evolution

 While the holocephalan fossil record is extensive, most of these fossils consist only of teeth or isolated fin spines, and the few complete specimens that are known are often poorly preserved and difficult to interpret.
-The enigmatic, heavily squamated fishes Stensioella, Pseudopetalichthys and Paraplesiobatis, all known from poorly-preserved body fossils from the Early Devonian of Germany, have been proposed by researcher Phillippe Janvier to be the earliest holocephalans, although they have alternatively been considered unrelated placoderms.
+The enigmatic, scaled fishes Stensioella, Pseudopetalichthys and Paraplesiobatis, which are all known from poorly-preserved body fossils from the Early Devonian of Germany, have been proposed by researcher Phillippe Janvier to be the earliest holocephalans.
+They have alternatively been considered unrelated placoderms.
 Taxa that are conventionally assumed to be stem-group chondrichthyans such as Pucapampella and Gladbachus from the Early-Middle Devonian have also occasionally been suggested to be the first holocephalans.
 Tooth fossils that are confidently considered to belong to the group first appear during the Middle Devonian (Givetian stage), although molecular clock and tip dating does suggest an earlier origin.
-Based on this data, it is proposed that the total-group Holocephali split from the Elasmobranchii between the Silurian and the Early Devonian, with estimates ranging from 421–401 million years ago depending on the methods employed.
-By the Famennian stage of the Late Devonian early members of nearly all holocephalan orders had appeared, although no skeletons or body fossils are known until the following Carboniferous.
+Based on this data, it is proposed that the total-group Holocephali split from the Elasmobranchii between the Silurian and the Early Devonian, with estimates ranging from 421–401 million years ago depending on the methods of dating employed.
+By the Famennian stage of the Late Devonian early members of many holocephalan orders had appeared, although no skeletons or body fossils are known until the following Carboniferous period.
 The Chimaeriformes may have evolved during the Mississippian subperiod of the Carboniferous, although other estimates suggest a much later Triassic or Jurassic origin of this group.